Elias Díaz Preview, Player Props: Rockies vs. Braves

-Elias Diaz and his .394 on-base percentage over his past 10 games (71 points higher than his season-long percentage), will be in action for the Colorado Rockies against the Atlanta Braves and Bryce Elder on August 28 at 8:40 PM ET.
+The Colorado Rockies, including Elias Diaz (.394 batting average in his past 10 games), take on starter Charlie Morton and the Atlanta Braves at Coors Field, Tuesday at 8:40 PM ET.

-He had a hitless performance in his most recent game (0-for-1 with an RBI) against the Orioles.
+He had a hitless performance in his last game (0-for-4) against the Braves.

 Elias Díaz Game Info & Props vs. the Braves